Weava/Unit-Testing-Codelab/README.md

 ### So Where Are Tests in My iOS Project?

-You have probably seen the <project-name>Test folders that XCode generates for you whenever you create a new project.
+You have probably seen the projectNameTest folders that XCode generates for you whenever you create a new project.
 These folders house all of your XCTest unit test case classes.
-When you first create your project and open up the generated test class they made for you (usually called <project-name>Test.m) You will see something like this:
+When you first create your project and open up the generated test class they made for you (usually called projectNameTest.m) You will see something like this:

 ````
 @interface unittestTests : XCTestCase